 leaping the last half to land in a crouch, gun sweeping the short corridor.
 The wood paneling

-continued down the hall, but the carpets where replaced with hard wood floors, making it seem
+continued down the hall, but the carpets were replaced with hardwood floors, making it seem

 like the inside of a barrel.

 Finding no one, she signaled for Wainwright to join her, and they continued down the hall to the three doors at the end.
 Starting on the left they threw open the thick wood door to find a second door made of solid metal.
-With no lock on it Gaige opened it and swept the room, finding shelves of paper records neatly organized on them.
-With no one inside they went across the hall.
+With no lock on it, Gaige pushed it open and swept the room, finding shelves of paper records neatly organized on them.
+With no one inside, they went across the hall.

 ‘■■■■’ she thought ‘Again?’